List of The Real World cast members

 There have been four instances in which cast members left the residence but remained part of the show.
 As mentioned above, Puck remained part of the cast after being evicted from the cast residence by his roommates on the show's third season.
 In Season 5, Melissa Padrón left the house on her own after finding the living situation with some of the other roommates unhealthy, but Padrón remained part of the production and cast assignment.
 In Season 22, Bronne Bruzgo was banned from residing at the cast's hotel suite by hotel management due to throwing a hotel fire extinguisher from the suite into a pool many feet below.
 Bruzgo was given residence in the staff quarters of the cast's employer and was allowed to visit the suite.
 He could not stay but remained part of the production.
-In Season 28, Johnny Reilly, Averey Tressler, and Daisy (Tressler's pet dog) voluntarily moved out of the cast's loft to a hotel after physical violence and continued threats from a fellow castmember.
-Reilly, Tressler, and Daisy remained part of the production until filming wrapped.
+In Season 28, Johnny Reilly, Averey Tressler and Tressler's pet dog Daisy voluntarily moved out of the cast's loft to a hotel after physical violence and continued threats from a fellow castmember.
+Reilly, Tressler and Daisy remained part of the production until filming wrapped.

 There has been three instances where a non-original cast member were added to live as an additional roommate.
 In Season 29, Exes of some of the original roommates were each misled by producers to believing that he or she would be a replacement for former roommate, Ashley Mitchell.
 Instead, the Exes would be moving in as well until move-in day, expanding the cast from seven to twelve.
 The additional roommates or the "Exes" were Ashley Ceaser, (Arielle's ex-girlfriend), Brian Williams, Jr. (Jenny's ex-boyfriend), Hailey Chivers (Thomas's ex-girlfriend), Jenna Compono (Jay's ex-girlfriend) and Lauren Ondersma (Cory's ex-girlfriend).
 In Season 31, Dylan Moore was given the opportunity to join the cast without replacing anyone by completing a mission with the cast.
 Because he was successful, the cast expanded to eight roommates.
 In Season 32, seven people who still or once used to have connections with the originals were secretly sent to Portland, and were informed later that they are going to live with the original cast, expanding the cast to fourteen.
 Each person are known as "Bad Blood" or people who the originals once got along with but now have a rift with due to various issues.
 The additional roommates or "Bad Blood" were Anna Stack (Katrina's older sister), Jennifer Geoghan (Robbie's ex-girlfriend), Kassius Bass (Theo's estranged cousin), Kimberly Johansson (Tyara's former high school classmate rival), Orlana Russell (Jordan's former friend), Peter Romeo (Mike's estranged former roommate), and Will Groomes III (Anika's ex-boyfriend).